 Preserving Evidence:

-Preserving any available evidence, after an assault allows you or your friend to leave open the option for criminal prosecution in the future without the obligation to take that step.
+Preserving any available evidence after an assault allows you to leave open the option for criminal prosecution in the future, without the obligation to take that step.
 Because some kinds of evidence may only be collected within a short time period after an assault, delaying action to preserve evidence immediately reduces the changes for a successful criminal prosecution in the future.
 The optimal time window for the collection of evidence is less than 72 hours.

 Evidence Collection: